 The State representative pathway opportunities are:

 Since entering the national competition in the middle of the last century, the Warriors have proved to be an outstanding success in both short and longer versions of the game, and in providing players for the national team.
-The Warriors were Sheffield Shield runners-up in 2013-14.
+In the 2014-15 season, the Warriors were Sheffield Shield runners-up and Matador One-Day Cup champions.

 High Performance Programs